 How we work with you

-Natasha ZahariasYour Myotherapy consultation will involve a number of different processes.
-On your first consultation the Myotherapist will ask for a brief medical history and details about the injury of condition that has brought you here.
-There may be a range of testing, including postural assessment, range of movement, mobility, muscular strength and neurological testing.
+On your first consultation, the Myotherapist will ask for a brief medical history and details about the injury of the condition that has brought you here.
+There may be a variety of testing, including postural assessment, variety of movement, mobility, muscular strength and neurological testing.